About the Technion Research and Development Foundation Ltd.

 ___________________________________________________

-The Research Authority | The Research Authority acts to advance and organize research activity at the Technion by providing most of what researchers need to carry out their work.
+The Research Authority | The Research Authority leads to promote and organize research activity at the Technion by providing most of what researchers need to carry out their work.
 This, by searching for funding sources for new studies, developing research opportunities, and leading collaborations with academia and industry around the world in order to maximize opportunities for researchers.
 Alongside this, the Authority is responsible for managing research budgets, financial support, and more.

 Finance and Economics Department |The Finance and Economics Department constitutes the economic core connecting the units of the Foundation, the Technion, faculty members, and the authorities.
 The Department is responsible for recording and tracking vital financial information, and the policy of Foundation’s management and board of directors.

-The Continuing and External Studies Unit |This cross-Technion unit specializes in organizing and developing academic programs for graduates of institutes of higher education in the fields of science and engineering, as well as for senior professional workers in various managerial fields.
+The School of Continuing Studies of the Technion |This cross-Technion unit specializes in organizing and developing academic programs for graduates of institutes of higher education in the fields of science and engineering, as well as for senior professional workers in various managerial fields.
 The plans are developed in conjunction with the modern industrial and technological sectors, and are designed to ensure that training is provided that will secure the students’ place in the forefront of production and development in the Israeli economy.

 The Unit has campuses in Haifa, Tel Aviv, and Jerusalem.